 - It should give adequate protection against the nature, severity, and type of hazard.

-- Make it sure that the supervisor sees to it that the worker uses and maintains it correctly.
-Proper selection, training and use of PPE are essential.
+- Make sure that the supervisor sees to it that the worker uses and maintains it correctly.
+Proper selection, training, and use of PPE are essential.

 Factors of selection or requisite characteristics of PPE are: